 As a business owner you probably spend a lot of time in your vehicle; driving to meetings, tradeshows, networking events, making deliveries and more.
 Eventually a time will come where your current vehicle just won’t do anymore, so the question will arise, do you buy or lease a new car?
+What are the tax deductions for cars?
 It’s one of the most common questions accountants get from small business owners, and the answer is always “it depends”.

 Buying a Car

 From an income tax perspective, if you are eligible to deduct car expenses from either your business or employment income, these tax deductions for cars will be available over time are the same whether you lease or buy.

 What you spend on the cost of your car is deducted at a rate decided upon by the Canada Revenue Agency (CRA).
 The deduction is called Capital Cost Allowance or you may know it better as depreciation.